What is LDAC / LHDC? The audio codecs explained

 What does LHDC stand for?

 LHDC stands for Low Latency High Definition Audio Codec.
 It was created by a company called Savitech as an alternative to the likes of LDAC and aptX-HD.
-You’ll find it in some Android audio apps; the first phone to support it was the Huawei Mate 10.
+Huawei was an early adopter – its Mate 10 phablet (remember those?
+Now we just call ’em “phones”) was the first ever phone with LDAC onboard.
 The firm has since adopted its bespoke L2HC codec, but given its phones have limited appeal outside of China now they can’t run Google services, it’s even rarer to find than LHDC.

 What’s a codec?

-Codec is a portmanteau of “encoder/decoder” or “compressor/decompressor” and it’s usually used to describe a technology that makes file sizes smaller and easier to transmit without sacrificing too much, or in some cases any, of the originals’ quality.
+Codec is a portmanteau of “encoder/decoder” or “compressor/decompressor”.
+Usually it describes a technology that makes file sizes smaller and easier to transmit without sacrificing too much – or in some cases any – of the originals’ quality.

 Codecs have been with us for decades because we’ve always wanted to transmit more data than our existing technology allowed.
-And in the case of LDAC and LHDC, because we wanted to transmit better quality audio than Bluetooth was designed to deliver.
+In the case of LDAC and LHDC, because we wanted to transmit better quality audio than Bluetooth was designed to deliver.

 With a normal Bluetooth connection, audio is transferred at roughly 300 kilobits per second.
 That’s a lot of data, but it’s not all the data (or all the data Bluetooth is now capable of shifting; more of that in a moment).